How Much Does Garden Decking Cost?

 person sanding decking

-If you wish to have your decking sanded, it will probably cost you £16 per square metre with a professional charging £40 to £50 as a flat rate and then around £20 to £25 per hour thereafter.
+If you wish to have your decking sanded, a professional job will cost around £40 to £50 as a flat rate and then around £20 to £25 per hour thereafter.

 For a 20m² decking, it’s probably going to cost you about £400 to £500 in terms of the total labour costs.
 This assumes that the job will take around six and a half hours.